 Sometimes, individuals get caught in a cycle of obsessions and compulsions.
 They can be intrusive thoughts, images, or behaviors that trigger a feeling of distress or anxiety.
 These unwanted obsessions and compulsions can occur over and over again and be outside of the person's control.
 Common obsessions can be anything from a fear of contamination, fear of losing control, fear of unwanted thoughts, or fear of harming others.
 Common compulsions are a second part of OCD, which can be described as repetitive behaviors, such as washing and cleaning, checking, or repeating an act.

-Obsessive compulsive-disorder (OCD) is a mental health disorder that can affect people of all ages and walks of life.
+Obsessive-compulsive disorder (OCD) is a mental health disorder that can affect people of all ages and walks of life.
 While treatment can seem daunting, knowing what to expect ahead of time can help the individual feel more relaxed and more open for treatment.
-The most effective treatment for OCD is Cognitive Behavior Therapy (CBT) with individual sessions as often as recommended.
+The most effective treatment for OCD is a form of Cognitive Behavioral Therapy (CBT) called Exposure Ritual Prevention (ERP) with individual sessions as often as recommended.
 Treatment is designed to help individuals identify their triggers and develop appropriate responses, resulting in less obsessions and compulsions.